mvz/keep_up/README.md

 * Re-try with combinations of updates if single updates don't work: Sometimes two or more dependencies need to be updated together due to their interdependencies.
+* Allow specifying gems to skip and not to attempt updates for.

 ## Development